 (F) The development of publicly owned land adversely affected by past coal surface-mining practices, including land acquired as provided in this article for recreation and historic purposes, conservation and reclamation purposes and open space benefits.

-(B) If the adverse effects on water supplies referred to in this subdivision occurred both prior to and after the third day of August, one thousand nine hundred seventy-seven, subsection (c) of this section does not prohibit the state from using funds for the purposes of this subdivision if the director determines that the adverse effects occurred predominantly prior to the third day of August, one thousand nine hundred seventy-seven.
+(B) If the adverse effects on water supplies referred to in this subdivision occurred both prior to and after August 3, 1977, subsection (c) of this section does not prohibit the state from using funds for the purposes of this subdivision if the secretary determines that the adverse effects occurred predominantly prior to August 3, 1977.

-(A) The special account in the state treasury designated the "Reclamation and Restoration Fund" is hereby continued.
-Moneys in the fund may be expended by the director to achieve the priorities stated in subdivision (1) of this subsection after the thirtieth day of September, one thousand nine hundred ninety-five and for associated administrative and personnel expenses; or
+(A) The special account in the State Treasury designated the "Reclamation and Restoration Fund" is hereby continued.
+Moneys in the fund may be expended by the secretary to achieve the priorities stated in subdivision (1) of this subsection after September 30, 1995, and for associated administrative and personnel expenses; or

-(B) The special account in the state treasury designated the "Acid Mine Drainage Abatement and Treatment Fund" is hereby continued.
-Moneys in the fund may be expended by the director to implement, in consultation with the United States soil conservation service, acid mine drainage abatement and treatment plans approved by the secretary of the United States department of interior and for associated administrative and personnel expenses.
+(B) The special account in the State Treasury designated the "Acid Mine Drainage Abatement and Treatment Fund" is hereby continued.
+Moneys in the fund may be expended by the secretary to implement, in consultation with the United States soil conservation service, acid mine drainage abatement and treatment plans approved by the secretary of the United States Department of Interior and for associated administrative and personnel expenses.
 The plans shall provide for the comprehensive abatement of the causes and treatment of the effects of acid mine drainage within qualified hydrologic units affected by coal surface-mining practices.
 The moneys accrued in this fund, any earnings thereon, and yield from investments by the State Treasurer or West Virginia Investment Management Board are reserved solely and exclusively for the purposes set forth in this section of the code.
 Any interest accrued on any moneys deposited into the Acid Mine Drainage Abatement and Treatment Fund which previously defaulted from that account into general revenue shall be credited back to the fund on or before July 1, 2014.